alex1701c/JetBrainsRunner/README.md

 ## JetBrainsRunner

 This plugin allows you to launch your recent JetBrains projects from Krunner.
+Furthermore the search suggestions and the application -> config file mapping can be customized.
 Additionally it has file watchers implemented, these reload the configuration when new projects get added/removed.